 - You feel guilty when you spend money – even if it’s on legitimate purchases.

-- You lie to your spouse about how much you’ve spent.
+- You lie to your spouse about how much you’ve spent and find yourself hiding purchases.

-- You have increasing amounts of credit card debt.
+- You have increasing amounts of credit card debt and/or overdraw your checking account.

 - You don’t know how much money you’ve spent on clothes, food, entertainment, etc.